 The best part is that according to Uber spokesman Eric Allison, this project could reduce traffic congestion, which is currently costing around $16.5 billion a year to the Australian economy.

 At the company’s annual Uber Elevate Summit earlier this month, Uber released potential designs both for rooftop landing pads and the carriers themselves.
 Called electric VTOLs (vehicle take-off and landing vehicles), each one will carry four passengers and operate as a helicopter.
 Uber is working with partners such as Aurora Flight Sciences (which is part of Boeing), Pipistrel Aircraft, Embraer, Bell, and Karem Aircraft.

 Meanwhile, CNN reports that UberEats is gearing up to get into the drone delivery game with plans to start a pilot program to offer fast food drone delivery in San Diego, California.
 The goal is to decrease delivery times and to expand the number of choices for customers.
 Drones will take the order across the skies to drop-off points where they are picked up by Uber drivers and delivered to your door.

 Amazon’s Prime Air Drone

 Given its domination of global logistics, it’s surprising Amazon isn’t leading this race.
 On the 5th of June, they announced a new drone that can fly vertically, like a helicopter, and in a new, aerodynamic airplane mode.
-They even launched a video on YouTube that you can check out here if you’re curious to see what they have in mind.

 The Air Drone was introduced on stage at Amazon’s Re: MARS conference in Las Vegas, and according to The Verge, CEO Jeff Wilke emphasized the aircraft’s safety features, “We know customers will only feel comfortable receiving drone deliveries if the system is incredibly safe.”